liquidlegs/Outrageous_Soda/README.md

 Outrageous SODA is a simple web fuzzer that can guess URL directory names and fuzz URL parameters.
 This project is pretty bare-bones at the moment and currently offers the following features.

-- Generate directory paths from a wordlist
+- Generate URI paths from a wordlist
 - Make get requests and display successful responses
 - Display all debugging information (Error messages and success/failed HTTP(s) responses)
 - Display HTML responses
+- Control the timeout in milliseconds between each response
 - Multithreading (Not customizable just yet)
-- Control the timeout in milliseconds between each response
+- Parameter fuzzing (Not implemented)
-- Write all output to a file (Partially implemented)
+- Write all output to a file (Not implemented)
-- A half-functioning CLI interface (Buggy and needs fixing)
+- Mostly polished CLI interface